List of rebel groups that control territory

 This is a list of active rebel groups that control territory around the world whose domains may be subnational, transnational, or international.
 A "rebel group" is defined here as a polity that uses armed conflict in opposition to established government (or governments) for reasons such as to seek political change or to establish, maintain, or to gain independence.
-Groups that "control territory" are defined as any group that hold any populated or inhabited city, town, village, hamlet, or defined area that is under the direct administration or military control of the group.
+Groups that "control territory" are defined as any group that hold any populated or inhabited city, town, village, hamlet, or defined area that is either directly administered by the group or under its military control.
 Such control may be contested and might be temporary or fluctuating, especially under the circumstance of conflict.

 It does not include the governments of stable breakaway states or other states with limited recognition.